As a parent or caregiver for a newborn baby, you’ve got a lot on your mind.

 What’s The Difference Between Plagiocephaly And Brachycephaly?

-In brachycephaly, flattening generally occurs across the back of the skull, as opposed to on one side as in plagiocephaly.
+Additionally, the condition typically causes flattening and bulging across the back of the skull, as opposed to on one side as in most plagiocephaly cases.

 How To Prevent Plagiocephaly

-Sometimes plagiocephaly occurs before birth, as a result of the baby’s positioning in utero.
+In some cases, plagiocephaly occurs before birth due to the baby’s positioning in utero.

-This type of plagiocephaly can’t be prevented, however, there are things parents and caregivers can do in order to help prevent positional plagiocephaly.
+Unfortunately, this type of plagiocephaly is unpreventable, however, there are certain steps parents and caregivers can take to help prevent positional plagiocephaly.

 1. Encourage Tummy Time

-Tummy time helps babies develop neck and shoulder muscles, which help them to look around more, rather than always laying in the same position.
+Additionally, tummy time helps babies develop the neck and shoulder muscles necessary to move around, as opposed to constantly laying in the same position.

 2. Hold Your Baby

-The more time a baby spends with their head resting against a flat surface such as a stroller or car seat, the more likely they are to develop plagiocephaly because of the pressure faced on their head.
+The more time a baby spends with their head resting against a flat surface, such as a stroller or car seat, the more likely they are to develop plagiocephaly.

-You may also want to consider wearing your baby – using a sling, wrap, or baby carrier as an alternative to a stroller, to help prevent pressure on the head.
+You may also want to consider wearing your baby, using a sling, wrap, or baby carrier as an alternative to a stroller, to help prevent pressure on their head.

-3. Change How Baby Lies In Their Crib
+3. Change How Your Baby Lies In Their Crib

-If you notice flat head syndrome developing, place them with the flattened side facing up.
+If you notice flat head syndrome developing, place your baby with their flattened side facing up.

-It’s important to remember not to use pillows or other devices which may claim to help prevent flat head syndrome in a crib, as they can lead to sudden death.
+Avoid using pillows or other devices which claim to help prevent flat head syndrome in a crib, as they can lead to sudden infant death syndrome.

 How Is Plagiocephaly Treated?

-These often involve exercises to stretch the neck in the opposite direction of the way it’s tilted.
+These often involve exercises aimed at stretching the neck in the opposite direction of the way it’s tilted.

-Special helmets can also be used; these are designed to be tighter in the area where the head is round, and looser where it’s flat to encourage growth in the flat area.
+These helmets are tighter in the area where the head is round, and looser in flat areas, thereby encouraging growth.

-A recent study found that babies with plagiocephaly have a higher risk of developmental delays as well.
+A recent study found that babies with plagiocephaly have a higher risk of developmental delays.

 - Learning and reading impairments